silliman/BlockchainImmersion/Day2/1300_FabricInstallVerifyLab.rst

  bcuser@ubuntu16045:~/git/src/github.com/hyperledger/fabric-ca$ docker images
- REPOSITORY                      TAG                 IMAGE ID            CREATED              SIZE hyperledger/fabric-ca          latest                         7a3fa3cd6f4c        2 minutes ago       317MB
+ REPOSITORY                      TAG                 IMAGE ID            CREATED              SIZE hyperledger/fabric-ca          latest                         4e2616487cde        35 seconds ago      317MB
- hyperledger/fabric-ca          s390x-1.4.0-snapshot-bd7f997   7a3fa3cd6f4c        2 minutes ago       317MB
+ hyperledger/fabric-ca          s390x-1.3.0                    4e2616487cde        35 seconds ago      317MB
- hyperledger/fabric-tools       latest                         eb61a4372d2d        38 minutes ago      1.52GB
+ hyperledger/fabric-tools       latest                         bdceed408af3        10 minutes ago      1.48GB
- hyperledger/fabric-tools       s390x-1.4.0-snapshot-5caab9b   eb61a4372d2d        38 minutes ago      1.52GB
+ hyperledger/fabric-tools       s390x-1.3.0-snapshot-ab0a67a   bdceed408af3        10 minutes ago      1.48GB
- hyperledger/fabric-tools       s390x-latest                   eb61a4372d2d        38 minutes ago      1.52GB
+ hyperledger/fabric-tools       s390x-latest                   bdceed408af3        10 minutes ago      1.48GB
- hyperledger/fabric-testenv     latest                         8bb2f2157a7f        40 minutes ago      1.57GB
+ hyperledger/fabric-testenv     latest                         3a5d26529b4b        11 minutes ago      1.54GB
- hyperledger/fabric-testenv     s390x-1.4.0-snapshot-5caab9b   8bb2f2157a7f        40 minutes ago      1.57GB
+ hyperledger/fabric-testenv     s390x-1.3.0-snapshot-ab0a67a   3a5d26529b4b        11 minutes ago      1.54GB
- hyperledger/fabric-testenv     s390x-latest                   8bb2f2157a7f        40 minutes ago      1.57GB
+ hyperledger/fabric-testenv     s390x-latest                   3a5d26529b4b        11 minutes ago      1.54GB
- hyperledger/fabric-buildenv    latest                         d7ac7af63798        40 minutes ago      1.47GB
+ hyperledger/fabric-buildenv    latest                         97da0e9277ef        12 minutes ago      1.45GB
- hyperledger/fabric-buildenv    s390x-1.4.0-snapshot-5caab9b   d7ac7af63798        40 minutes ago      1.47GB
+ hyperledger/fabric-buildenv    s390x-1.3.0-snapshot-ab0a67a   97da0e9277ef        12 minutes ago      1.45GB
- hyperledger/fabric-buildenv    s390x-latest                   d7ac7af63798        40 minutes ago      1.47GB
+ hyperledger/fabric-buildenv    s390x-latest                   97da0e9277ef        12 minutes ago      1.45GB
- hyperledger/fabric-ccenv       latest                         1fd333963a9c        41 minutes ago      1.41GB
+ hyperledger/fabric-ccenv       latest                         662ea5e33ace        12 minutes ago      1.39GB
- hyperledger/fabric-ccenv       s390x-1.4.0-snapshot-5caab9b   1fd333963a9c        41 minutes ago      1.41GB
+ hyperledger/fabric-ccenv       s390x-1.3.0-snapshot-ab0a67a   662ea5e33ace        12 minutes ago      1.39GB
- hyperledger/fabric-ccenv       s390x-latest                   1fd333963a9c        41 minutes ago      1.41GB
+ hyperledger/fabric-ccenv       s390x-latest                   662ea5e33ace        12 minutes ago      1.39GB
- hyperledger/fabric-orderer     latest                         7269c1176d63        41 minutes ago      145MB
+ hyperledger/fabric-orderer     latest                         0958803f45ff        12 minutes ago      142MB
- hyperledger/fabric-orderer     s390x-1.4.0-snapshot-5caab9b   7269c1176d63        41 minutes ago      145MB
+ hyperledger/fabric-orderer     s390x-1.3.0-snapshot-ab0a67a   0958803f45ff        12 minutes ago      142MB
- hyperledger/fabric-orderer     s390x-latest                   7269c1176d63        41 minutes ago      145MB
+ hyperledger/fabric-orderer     s390x-latest                   0958803f45ff        12 minutes ago      142MB
- hyperledger/fabric-peer        latest                         63177913a293        42 minutes ago      151MB
+ hyperledger/fabric-peer        latest                         06a39ec85563        13 minutes ago      149MB
- hyperledger/fabric-peer        s390x-1.4.0-snapshot-5caab9b   63177913a293        42 minutes ago      151MB
+ hyperledger/fabric-peer        s390x-1.3.0-snapshot-ab0a67a   06a39ec85563        13 minutes ago      149MB
- hyperledger/fabric-peer        s390x-latest                   63177913a293        42 minutes ago      151MB
+ hyperledger/fabric-peer        s390x-latest                   06a39ec85563        13 minutes ago      149MB
- hyperledger/fabric-zookeeper   latest                         5db059b03239        9 days ago          1.42GB
+ hyperledger/fabric-zookeeper   latest                         5db059b03239        7 weeks ago         1.42GB
- hyperledger/fabric-kafka       latest                         3bbd80f55946        9 days ago          1.43GB
+ hyperledger/fabric-kafka       latest                         3bbd80f55946        7 weeks ago         1.43GB
- hyperledger/fabric-couchdb     latest                         7afa6ce179e6        9 days ago          1.55GB
+ hyperledger/fabric-couchdb     latest                         7afa6ce179e6        7 weeks ago         1.55GB
- hyperledger/fabric-baseimage   s390x-0.4.14                   6e4e09df1428        9 days ago          1.38GB
+ hyperledger/fabric-baseimage   s390x-0.4.13                   f93a607516a7        8 weeks ago         1.35GB
- hyperledger/fabric-baseos      s390x-0.4.14                   4834a1e3ce1c        9 days ago          120MB
+ hyperledger/fabric-baseos      s390x-0.4.13                   8ed79b01636d        8 weeks ago         120MB

-You may have noticed that for many of the images, the *Image ID* appears more than once, e.g., once with a tag of *latest*,  once with a tag such as *s390x-1.4.0-snapshot-5caab9b*, and once with a tag of *s390x-latest*.
+You may have noticed that for many of the images, the *Image ID* appears more than once, e.g., once with a tag of *latest*,  once with a tag such as *s390x-1.3.0-snapshot-ab0a67a*, and once with a tag of *s390x-latest*.
 An image can actually be given any number of tags.
 Think of these *tags* as nicknames, or aliases.
-In our case the *make* process first gave the Docker image it created a descriptive tag, *s390x-1.4.0-snapshot-5caab9b* in the case of the *fabric* repo, and *s390x-1.4.0-snapshot-bd7f997* in the case of the *fabric-ca* repo, and then it also ‘tagged’ it with a new tag, *latest*.
+In our case the *make* process first gave the Docker image it created a descriptive tag, *ss390x-1.3.0-snapshot-ab0a67a* in the case of the *fabric* repo, and *s390x-1.3.0* in the case of the *fabric-ca* repo, and then it also ‘tagged’ it with a new tag, *latest*.
 It did that for a reason.
 When you are working with Docker images, if you specify an image without specifying a tag, the tag defaults to the name *latest*.
-So, for example, using the above output, you can specify either *hyperledger/fabric-ca*, *hyperledger/fabric-ca:latest*, or *hyperledger/fabric-ca:s390x-1.4.0-snapshot-bd7f997*, and in all three cases you are asking for the same image, the image with ID *7a3fa3cd6f4c*.
+So, for example, using the above output, you can specify either *hyperledger/fabric-ca*, *hyperledger/fabric-ca:latest*, or *hyperledger/fabric-ca:s390x-1.3.0*, and in all three cases you are asking for the same image, the image with ID *4e2616487cde*.

 **Recap:** In this section, you downloaded the source code for the Hyperledger Fabric Certificate Authority and built it.
 That was easy.